 Double Burden of Disease

 City dwellers in low-income countries are exposed to a double risk.
-Air pollution leads to respiratory diseases and many middle-class people suffer from "diseases of civilisation" like diabetes or heart diseases.
-At the same time, the "classical" infectious diseases remain, and are rapidly propagated.
-Urban irrigation schemes are ideal breeding grounds for mosquitoes transmitting malaria, the lack of clean drinking water is the casue of diarrhoeal disease and the complex sociocultural environment of the city makes it an area of high risk for infection with HIV and tuberculosis.
+Air pollution leads to respiratory diseases and many middle-class people suffer from 'diseases of civilisation' like diabetes or heart diseases.
+At the same time, the 'classical' infectious diseases remain, and are rapidly propagated.
+Urban irrigation schemes are ideal breeding grounds for mosquitoes transmitting malaria, the lack of clean drinking water is the cause of diarrhoeal disease and the complex socio-cultural environment of the city makes it an area of high risk for infection with HIV and tuberculosis.

 Cardiovascular diseases take almost 18 million lives per year, with three-quarters of these deaths occurring in low- and middle-income countries.
 Working with local authorities and partners from different sectors, the Novartis Foundation’s Better Hearts Better Cities initiative addressed hypertension in three major cities on three different continents (Ulaanbaatar, Mongolia; Dakar, Senegal; and São Paulo, Brazil) with the aim to demonstrate the value of a multidisciplinary, sustainable approach to improve cardiovascular health outcomes in low-income urban populations.
 Read more

 The Nutrition in City Ecosystems (NICE) project links the demand and supply sides of food systems, engages women and youth - including through social business models - and builds local governance capacity, initially in two secondary cities each in Bangladesh, Kenya and Rwanda.
 It focuses on increasing production and demand for local, diverse, agroecologically produced food, and making food value chains more nutrition-sensitive to contribute to better health.
 Read more